Reverent2005/hacknite_discord_bot/README.md

 •Enjoy through the features of the beloved camel.

-Deployment:
+**Deployment:**

 The bot is deployed on Replit.
-Simply run the main script on the Replit platform to start the bot.
+Simply run the main script on the Replit platform to start the bot or just join the discord server. **THE BOT IS HOSTED ON THE SERVER**

-Applications of Your Idea:
+**Applications of Your Idea:**

 •Enhancing community engagement and interaction within Discord servers.